 Of the more than 230 million travelers that fly in Europe each year, roughly 30% of them fly with cheap, discount airlines such as EasyJet or Ryanair for their travel needs.
 Since the deregulation of the airline marketplace in 1997, the rapid growth of discount airlines and availability of cheap flights has driven down the prices of traditional airlines while simultaneously increasing the number of travelers who choose to travel by plane to their final destinations.
 These airlines manage to offer cheap flights through a number of practices which help to keep travel prices low, such as only flying to destination airports with low landing costs and having a rapid turnaround while on the ground.

 With more than 70 million passengers passing through its gates each year, London-Heathrow is the busiest airport in Europe and reflects London's status as the world's most visited destination city by international travelers.
-Additionally, London-Gatwick is also in the top 10 in terms of airport passenger volume.
+TIP: Make sure you allow plenty of time for to get through security.
+We recommend around 2 hours before departure time.
+London-Gatwick is also in the top 10 in terms of airport passenger volume, but the airports are modern and have all the facilities you need.
 Other significant flight hubs for airlines on the European flight network include Paris, Frankfurt, Istanbul, Amsterdam, Madrid and Rome.
 Some of these airports offer upwards of 200 travel destinations around the entire world.